brogers5/chocolatey-package-xsplit-vcam/ReadMe.md

 Once created, simply run `update.ps1` from within the created directory/junction point.
 Assuming all goes well, all relevant files should change to reflect the latest version available.
 This will also build a new package version using the modified files.

-Before submitting a pull request, please [test the package](https://docs.chocolatey.org/en-us/community-repository/moderation/package-verifier#steps-for-each-package) with a 64-bit Windows 10+ environment similar to the [Chocolatey Testing Environment](https://github.com/chocolatey-community/chocolatey-test-environment) first.
+Before submitting a pull request, please [test the package](https://docs.chocolatey.org/en-us/community-repository/moderation/package-verifier#steps-for-each-package) using the [Chocolatey Testing Environment](https://github.com/chocolatey-community/chocolatey-test-environment) first.